 Young farmers spend thousands of hours in their trucks going from one job to the next.
 On a particular day when he was with his father during a drive, they discovered the schoolhouse.
 Aaron began thinking, brought those thoughts back to his wife and it wasn’t long before an offer was made to purchase the schoolhouse and move it to a hilltop location on their property, overseeing Jennifer’s vineyard, their livestock and an Oklahoma sunset every evening.

 Before and after photos can’t really tell the story of all the moments in between the images.
 And sometimes, when people work on something so hard for so long, it’s difficult for them to retell the labor-of-love narrative.
 But that evening, we were enjoying the result of their endeavors…sitting outside on the newest addition to their decking and fence in Denver, in sixty degree weather, eating potluck the group had brought and swapping stories about life.
+If you want to know the cost of our new deck, you may view this ipe decking cost Georgia to know how much this type of material will cost you.

 Besides hosts Aaron and Jennifer, the group included Samantha Lamb of Early Bird Acres, Andy Bowen of Walnut Creek Farms, Matt Burch of the Urban Agrarian, and I. Four farmers, a local foods retailer and an Oklahoma culture writer.